Nikhilshuk1a/Python_aws_Project/README.md

 # Python_aws_Project
-Creating AWS resources with Python using Boto3 module.
+## _Creating and Destroying AWS resources with Python using Boto3 module._